Reading for me has been an escape, entertainment, a teacher, even a lifeline, and I love to share this passion with other people.

 Kiffe Kiffe Tomorrow (T)

 A Paris Apartment

 The proportion of books I haven't read is a little higher here, to include "The Ghosts of Albi" and "A Paris Apartment".
 I will be looking out for "The Ghosts of Albi" because I know the city.
-It was often a stopping off point for us on the way home after visiting one or other of our sons in the south of France.
+It was often a stopping-off point for us on the way home after visiting one of our sons in the south of France.
 It's a time-travel book with a historical part set in the 12th century.

 I first read "The Greengage Summer", a coming of age novel, when I was a young teenager.
 I was totally captivated by it.
 I read it again more recently but this time my reaction was completely different.
 I still enjoyed it but of course now I had an adult's perspective and appreciated different things.